Agencies Responsible for regulating drones in the United Kingdom (UK)

 Non-UK operators

-If you are an unmanned aircraft operator from overseas and want to work in the UK, you must register as a UK operator and comply with the same requirements that would apply if you were based in the UK.
+If you are an unmanned aircraft operator from overseas and want to work in the UK, you must register as a UK operator.
+Follow the same requirements that would apply if you were based in the UK.

-There is some scope for valid national documents relating to operator certification, remote pilot competency, or even national operational authorizations to be accepted by the CAA as part of a risk assessment.
+The CAA may accept national documents for operator certification, remote pilot competency, or operational authorizations.
+These documents can be used in a risk assessment.
 This is particularly the case where the regulatory environment in the UAS operator’s parent country is similar to that of the UK (e.g. EU Member States).

 FAQs